Bahrain opens Arabian Nights-themed national theatre

 The government said last week that five home-made bombs killed two people in Manama and accused the Lebanese Hezbollah group of being behind the attacks.
 Hezbollah, a Shi'ite group allied with Iran, has previously denied interfering in Bahrain.

-Bahrain also revoked the nationality of 31 leading dissidents, parliamentarians, clerics and human rights lawyers last week in a step that was condemned by rights organisations.
+Bahrain also revoked the nationality of 31 leading dissidents, parliamentarians, clerics and human rights lawyers last week in a step that was condemned by rights organizations.

-In April, the kingdom hosted guests from around the world at the Bahrain Grand Prix, signalling efforts to emerge from protests that had forced it to cancel the event last year.
+In April, the kingdom hosted guests from around the world at the Bahrain Grand Prix, signaling efforts to emerge from protests that had forced it to cancel the event last year.

 "Bahrain is no exception to what is happening in the world," Sheikha Mai said.
 "We are living a reality that consecrates the culture of hope and which presents all that is beautiful to residents and all those who love Bahrain," she added.